romangrubic/weather-app-openweather/README.md

  in database and ask him to try again.

-In case user types three or more times spacebar character in search input field and presses enter, it will show him that "`Empty space` is not in our database" and instruct him to try again.
+In case user types three or more times spacebar character in search input field and presses enter, it will show him that "`(blank space)` is not in our database" and instruct him to try again.

 All links will open in a new tab using `target="_blank"`.
 All links have been manually tested to ensure that they are pointing to the correct destination.